urakubo/Dojo-standalone/Workflows.md

 <BR><BR>

-- (Ref1) Dr. Torsten Bullmann conducted a parameter survey for the best segmentation of mitchondria, membranes, and PSDs.
+- (Ref1) Dr. Torsten Bullmann conducted a parameter survey for the best segmentation of mitochondria, membranes, and PSDs.
 	- <https://github.com/tbullmann/imagetranslation-tensorflow>